-The Addiscombe Recreation Ground (Bingham Park) Gardening Group was formed in 2015 to take some control of the unkempt flower beds.
+The Addiscombe Recreation Ground (Bingham Rec) Gardening Group was formed in 2015 to take some control of the unkempt flower beds.

 We welcome anyone who would like to get involved in helping maintain the beds.
-Dates for 2022 are:
+Planned dates for 2023 are:-

 - 1 April